 - Keep the water heater from becoming wet.
 Immediately shut the water heater off and have it inspected by a qualified person if you find that the wiring, thermostat(s) or surrounding insulation have been exposed to water in any way (e.g., leaks from plumbing, leaks from the water heater itself can damage property and could cause a fire risk).
-If the water heater is subjected to flood conditions or the thermostat(s) have been submerged in water, the entire water heater must be replaced. - Make electrical connections properly, according to the instructions on page 14.
-Use 10 gauge solid copper wire.
+If the water heater is subjected to flood conditions or the thermostat(s) have been submerged in water, the entire water heater must be replaced. - For 6 gallon models, make electrical connections properly, according to the instructions on page 13.
+Use suitable twist on wire connectors or other approved means to make the power connections.
 Use a UL listed or CSA approved strain relief.
-Connect ground wire to green ground screw.
+Connect ground wire to ground screw.